Belair

 Table Chart PROFILE FAQ

-Belair features high concentrations of family households, with a fairly typical median household size
+Belair features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 78.6% of all households, including 39.3% couples with children, 31.9% couples without children, and 6.9% single parent families.
-Non-family households account for the remaining 21.4%, with lone person households at 19.5% and group households comprising 1.7%.
-The median household size is 2.6 people, aligning with the Greater Adelaide average.
+Non-family households comprise the remaining 21.4%, with lone person households at 19.5% and group households making up 1.7%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households